Retirement Planning Mistakes

 Combination policies are now being issued and time will tell if that will be a solution or a band-aid to the high premium cost.

 - How long you will live – Another problem for financial planners in estimating retirement costs, is estimating how long the retiree will live.
 The average 65-year-old is estimated to live until he is 84 and a half years old.
+This changes however, and makes retirement planning more difficult.

 It doesn’t take a high IQ to figure out that you will spend more money the longer you live.
 Unfortunately, this is one that surprises a lot of people.